-What you’ll find below is an upside-down anthology of sorts: a journal of my frequent nightly musings from January 2008 till now, in reverse order.
+What you’ll find below is an upside-down anthology of sorts: a journal of my frequent morning musings from January 2008 till now, in reverse order.

 Much of what I write here is verse in traditional rhymed iambic pentameters, old fashioned in form but contemporary in topics and idiom.
 It asks to be read aloud so that the effects of rhyme and meter may be felt.

 Sometimes I write brief prose essays, but even my verses are essays, or attempts, pursuing a line of thought to some conclusion, though more sonorously than those in prose: discursive verses, I call them.

 In either case, you’re the reader over my shoulder as I write, which makes my writing different than when I have no audience in mind but only a vague urge to express.
 So I thank you for whatever attention you give my words and thoughts and feelings because you might so easily attend to something else, and you soon will.

 To beguile you to linger longer, though, I’ve coupled most of my compositions with a photo or image I’ve taken or borrowed, which often corresponds with my words of that day.

 Thank you for visiting here.
 I hope you enjoy your stay and are moved to come back soon.

 * * *“I BELIEVE that in our good days a well-ordered mind has a new thought awaiting it every morning.
 And hence, eminently thoughtful men, from the time of Pythagoras down, have insisted on an hour of solitude every day, to meet their own mind and learn what oracle it has to impart.”

 —Ralph Waldo Emerson, from “Inspiration”